Whis2903/VMouse/README.md

 This project aims to revolutionize user interaction with computers by implementing a virtual mouse controlled entirely through hand gestures.
 Leveraging the power of computer vision techniques provided by libraries like MediaPipe and OpenCV, it tracks the user's hand movements in real-time, overlaying landmarks to accurately interpret gestures.
 By simply moving their index finger, users can effortlessly control the mouse cursor on their screen.
 Additionally, a click action is triggered by bringing the thumb close to the index finger, mimicking a mouse click gesture.
 The system is designed to be adaptable to various screen resolutions, ensuring a seamless user experience across different devices.
 With this innovative solution, users can navigate their digital world with intuitive hand gestures, enhancing both accessibility and convenience in computer interaction.

-## Built With

-- MediaPipe: Utilized for real-time hand detection and landmark tracking, providing robust computer vision capabilities.
-- OpenCV: Integrated for image processing tasks such as frame capture, color space conversion, and drawing overlays on the video feed.
-- PyAutoGUI: Employed for simulating mouse actions and controlling cursor movements on the screen, enabling interaction based on hand gestures.

 ## Getting Started